“Investment goes where it is welcome and stays were it is appreciated.” Rep. Bentivolio, March 2013

-Solution: We need to cut taxes now.
+Solution: We need to cut taxes and/or Reform our Tax system now.
+No more kicking the can down the road!
 Our high taxes make it cheaper to do business in foreign countries at times.
 Along with cutting regulations, we can make the business environment in the U.S. more competitive by cutting taxes.
 We must have tax reform that makes the tax code flatter, fairer, simpler, and smaller.
 Business shouldn’t come down to who has the biggest lobbying budget.

 Problem: Crony Capitalism Hurts Job-Creating Small and Midsized Businesses

 Solution: When government picks winners and losers, giving subsidies to a few select companies, every other person and business pays the difference.
 Government bureaucrats should not be allowed to gamble our money on their friends’ businesses.
 That is exactly what the current administration did with Solyndra, and it cost taxpayers more than five hundred million dollars.